zephyrproject-rtos/zephyr/boards/st/nucleo_h723zg/doc/index.rst

 Other hardware features are not yet supported on this Zephyr port.

-The default configuration per core can be found in the defconfig files:
+The default configuration can be found in the defconfig files:
-``boards/arm/nucleo_h723zg/nucleo_h723zg_defconfig``
+:zephyr_file:`boards/st/nucleo_h723zg/nucleo_h723zg_defconfig``

 For more details please refer to `STM32 Nucleo-144 board User Manual`_.